Frequently Asked Questions

 Can I stage-manage a production?

 All productions are stage-managed by students.
-Our faculty production manager selects student stage managers from students who have served as assistant stage managers and who have demonstrated abilities and a desire to pursue this work.
+Our production faculty select student stage managers from students who have served as assistant stage managers and who have demonstrated abilities and a desire to pursue this work.

 What do Skidmore theater students do after graduation?

-A remarkable number of our graduates enter the entertainment profession.
-Quite a few of our students complete professional training programs in some of the nations best MFA graduate programs (NYU, Yale, SMU, Trinity/Brown, Cal Arts, Columbia) and acting studios.
-We have also sent a number of students abroad (e.g.: England and Russia) for professional study after Skidmore.
-In addition to the many actors, directors, designers, technicians, stage managers, dramaturgs, writers, and administrators, a number of our graduates currently teach theater at other colleges.
+Our graduates enter the entertainment profession and work at major regional, off-Broadway and Broadway theaters.
+Many students complete professional training programs in some of the nation’s best MFA graduate programs (NYU, Yale, Trinity/Brown, Cal Arts, UC Irvine).
+In addition to working as actors, directors, designers, technicians, stage managers, dramaturgs, writers, and administrators, many of our graduates currently teach theater at other colleges.
 One very exciting phenomenon is the number of active small theater companies that have been created in New York City, Chicago, and Boston by Skidmore theater alums over the years.
 Many of our graduates have also found success in other fields including psychology, law, medicine, publishing, etc.